China bulker pileup dwarfs California container-ship gridlock | Hellenic Shipping News Worldwide

 Bulker rates and stocks

 As in container shipping, dry bulk is seeing higher rates due to a combination of strong demand and congestion-restricted vessel supply.
-Congestion is “a key factor behind strong freight markets,” said Maritime Strategies International (MSI) in its latest dry bulk outlook.
+Congestion is “a key factor behind strong [dry bulk] freight markets,” said MSI.

-“With Chinese port congestion rising, Panamax [65,000-90,000 DWT] coal shipments to China nearing multi-year seasonal highs and the U.S. soybean season starting next month, MSI is bullish in the near term for Panamax earnings,” said the U.K.-based forecasting and advisory company.
+“With Chinese port congestion rising, Panamax [65,000-90,000 DWT] coal shipments to China nearing multi-year seasonal highs and the U.S. soybean season starting next month, MSI is bullish in the near term for Panamax earnings,” it said.

 Spot rates for most bulker sizes are already at 10-year highs.
 According to Clarksons Platou Securities, spot rates for Capesizes (bulkers with capacity of around 180,000 DWT) averaged $49,700 per day on Friday, Panamaxes $33,800, Supramaxes $35,600 and Handysizes $33,700.

-Despite congestion-induced rate support, most U.S.-listed dry bulk shares have flatlined or declined since late June.
+Despite unusually strong rates driven by demand and congestion, most U.S.-listed dry bulk shares have flatlined or declined since late June.
 “The stock market is pricing in slower economic growth going forward,” noted Clarksons.

 Asked whether China’s attempt to contain the delta variant could extend the dry bulk rate rally, Ristic told American Shipper, “We were expecting [congestion] to clear up a bit quicker but with what’s happening in China now, I think the COVID factor will remain significant for the remainder of the year.